fazpass/fia-documentation/README.md

 ### 3. Check which OTP type was being used with `otpPromise.authType`

-Here, you can differentiate between views according to their authentication type.
+Here, you can launch between activities according to their authentication type as described in the example below.

 <details>
 <summary>Kotlin</summary>